 At the end of the day, Southern Italy and Northern Italy should be on your travel bucket list.
 Although, when you can only choose one, choosing whether to visit North Italy vs South Italy can be an overwhelming decision.

-Northern Italy and Southern Italy are both incredibly rich regions, in both culture, scenery, and cuisine, and when you factor in what’s most important to you on your trip, you’ll likely end up in a stunning part of the country that’s best suited to your preferences.
+Both are incredibly rich regions in culture, scenery and cuisine and when you factor in what’s most important to you on your trip, you’ll likely end up in a stunning part of the country that’s best suited to your preferences.

 Are you choosing between North and South Italy?
 Have any questions?
 Let us know in the comments!